Fidelity vs Robinhood vs Charles Schwab in 2026

 Our Recommendations

-Mutual Funds: Schwab and Fidelity both excel.
+Mutual Funds: Schwab and Fidelity both do very well here.

 New Account Promotions